Transition to retirement

-- Reduce your hours.
-You can work less without reducing your overall income, as your allocated pension will make up for your lower salary
+- Reduce your hours - you can work less without reducing your overall income, as your pension can make up for your lower salary

-- Increase your income.
-You'll be receiving an income stream from an allocated pension as well as your normal salary.
+- Increase your income - you'll be receiving an income stream from a pension as well as your normal salary

-Take oursimple quizto see whether this type of pension account could be right for you.
+Take our simple quiz to see whether it could be right for you.

 Learn more or book a seminar

-- Transition to Retirement for West State Super
+- Transition to retirement with West State Super

-- Transition to Retirement for Gold State Super
+- Transition to retirement with Gold State Super